2021–22 Odisha FC season

-The 2021–22 season is Odisha FC's third professional season in the Indian Super League since their establishment in 2019.
-The 2021–22 Indian Super League season started from 19 November 2021.
+The 2021–22 season was Odisha FC's third professional season in the Indian Super League since their establishment in 2019.
+The 2021–22 Indian Super League started from 19 November 2021.

 Overview

 On 6 May, the club announced the appointment of David Villa as the head of Global Football Operations.
 The club also announced the appointment of former head coach Josep Gombau and Victor Onate as the members of Technical committee.

-On 20 July, Odisha announced the appointment of Francisco "Kiko" Ramírez González as the head coach for 2021-22 Indian Super League season along with the appointment of Assistant Coach and Head of Football Development, Joaquin "Kino" Garcia Sanchez.
+On 20 July, Odisha announced the appointment of Francisco "Kiko" Ramírez González as the head coach for 2021–22 Indian Super League along with the appointment of Assistant Coach and Head of Football Development, Joaquin "Kino" Garcia Sanchez.

 On 1 September, the club entered into a 3-year international partnership deal with Premier League club Watford.

 Training

-Similar to the last season, the 2021–22 Indian Super League season will also be hosted behind closed doors across three venues in Goa due to the COVID-19 pandemic in India.
+Similar to the last season, the 2021–22 Indian Super League will also be hosted behind closed doors across three venues in Goa due to the COVID-19 pandemic in India.
 Odisha FC used the Our Lady of the Rosary Church Ground in Navelim, South Goa for their pre-season training.
 The team started their pre-season training by the end of first week of September 2021.
 Head coach Ramirez and his team arrived in Goa on 9 September for pre-season.